We use minimal analytics to improve the site. Is that okay?

 Sony 50mm f1.8 | Bottom Line

-There are of course some imperfections with image quality, mostly with the most significant issue being the chromatic aberrations along high contrast edges and even in the bokeh.
+Of course, there are some imperfections with image quality, the most significant being the chromatic aberrations along high-contrast edges and even in the bokeh.

-Bokeh can get a little messy at times, and the autofocus isn’t amazing.
-But no other serious flaws really stand out.
-You don’t see any problems with distortion or any vignetting – two characteristics that really bother me when they get out of hand.
+Bokeh can get a little messy sometimes, and the autofocus isn’t amazing.
+But no other serious flaws stand out.
+You don’t see any distortion or vignetting problems – two characteristics that bother me when they get out of hand.

-For the punchier grittier look, or that classic look, this lens performs well and it’s a great lens for photographers that like that classic more retro / less-perfect style where they use the imperfections to contribute to the look in a positive way.
+This lens performs well for the punchier, grittier look or that classic look.
+It’s a great lens for photographers who like that classic, more retro / less-perfect style where they use imperfections to contribute to the look positively.

-If you are a Sony shooter and wanted to pick up a cheap camera and lens, I would start with this lens first, over any cheap third-party option like a Viltrox since it is cheaper.
-You’ll get full camera support with 5-axis IBIS which is helpful and noticeable on a 50mm and while AF isn’t super fast, it’s reliable and consistent plus the lens is very small and light.
+If you are a Sony shooter and want to pick up a cheap camera and lens, I would start with this lens first, over any cheap third-party option like a Viltrox, since it is cheaper.
+You’ll get full camera support with 5-axis IBIS, which is helpful and noticeable on a 50mm.
+While AF isn’t super fast, it’s reliable and consistent, plus the lens is very small and light.

 Just know that this lens isn’t perfect with the technical performance, but has a ton of vibe.

 Throw a low-powered Black Mist filter on it for a wet softer look and you can get some great style out of it.
-Which I highly recommend for this lens since it really struggles with those high contrast edges.
+I highly recommend for this lens since it struggles with those high-contrast edges.

 See All Sony Lenses